tsduck/tsduck/src/libtsduck/dtv/dsmcc/README.md

 ## Two carousel modes

 - **Object carousel** (default) — `setScanBIOP(true)`.
 The library
-  pathrses each completed module as BIOP, resolves absolute paths from ServiceGateway / Directory bindings, and fires the object callback per BIOP message.
-The plugin writes resolved `File` objects under `<output-directory>/files/<path>`.
+  parses each completed module as BIOP, resolves absolute paths from ServiceGateway / Directory bindings, and fires the object callback per BIOP message.
+The plugin writes resolved `File` objects under `<output-directory>/files/<path>` and materialises empty `Directory` objects as on-disk directories under the same root.
   Path segments equal to `..` or `.` are rejected so a crafted carousel cannot escape the output directory.
 - **Data carousel** — `setScanBIOP(false)`, enabled in the plugin via `--data-carousel`.
 Module payloads are opaque; only the module callback fires.
 The plugin writes each module under